Interactive guide to Stable Diffusion steps parameter

 Note how the magic happens around steps 4-7, and the dog emerges from the blob.
 Then it reaches high quality around 20-25 steps into the generation.
 Steps above 25 do not create a significant difference in quality; the dog's form repeatedly changes without producing more details.

 Of course, it's all subjective, and we leave the final decision on how many steps to use to you - the creator.
-We hope our guide helped you understand steps parameter in Stable Diffusion generation process, and you'll use what you've learned to create something unique.
+We hope our guide helped you understand the steps parameter in the Stable Diffusion generation process, and you'll use what you've learned to create something unique.